datacarpentry/semester-biology/exercises/Repro-climate-space.md

    latitude columns.
 *  If the projections for WorldClim and the species occurrence data aren't the same you will need a SpatialPointsDataframe.
+*  There are 19 bioclim variables that are stored together in a "raster stack".
+   You can either: 1) run `extract` on the full object returned by `getData` and then run `data.frame` on the result.
+This will produce a table with one row for each species location and one column for each bioclim variable; or 2) Get the data for a single bioclim variable using the `$`, e.g., `climate$bio1`, and run extract on this single raster.

 *Challenge (optional)*: If you want to challenge yourself trying making a single plot with all three species, either all on the same plot of split over three